 Beliefs, theology, and doctrine of evangelical and non-denominational churches

 Because non-denominational churches are largely conservative, they share many similarities with evangelical churches.
+(Also see What Version of the Bible Do Non-Denominational Churches Use?)

 |Theological and social worldview||Historically, evangelical churches are conservative theologically and socially.
 In recent years, some self-identifying evangelical churches have drifted from conservative theology and adopted modern social values on a variety of issues.||Non-denominational churches tend to be Protestant, evangelical, and conservative.|